vishnu0984/etherium/README.md

 After successful compilation, deploy the contract by visiting the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Choose the "token" contract from the dropdown menu and click the "Deploy" button.

 Once deployed, interact with the contract by calling the "burn" or "mint" functions and providing the necessary parameters.
 You can find these functions in the left-hand sidebar under the "token" contract.
-Additionally, check the total balance by clicking on the "total balance" option.
+Additionally, check the total balance by clicking on the "Quantity" option.

 ## Authors